888 Reiterates “Maintains” Rating for Boot Barn (NYSE:BOOT)

-888 reaffirmed their maintains rating on shares of Boot Barn (NYSE:BOOT – Get Rating) in a report published on Thursday morning, Benzinga reports.
+Boot Barn (NYSE:BOOT – Get Rating)‘s stock had its “maintains” rating restated by investment analysts at 888 in a report issued on Thursday, Benzinga reports.

 Boot Barn Holdings, Inc engages in the operation of retail stores of western and work-related footwear, apparel, and accessories.
 The firm’s products include boots, jeans, accessories, hats, gifts and home products, and work wear.
 Its brands include Ariat, Wrangler, Lucchese Boots, Idyllwind, and Cinch.